 Implementation of interventions in the server setting (e.g. bars, pubs, retailers) has the potential to maximise exposure; every alcohol consumer has contact with the industry in one form or another, while only a small proportion of these consumers come into contact with government services because of their alcohol consumption (Strategy Unit 2004).
 O'Donnell 1985 estimated that approximately 50% of alcohol-related traffic crashes involve the prior consumption of alcohol on licensed premises, and a strong association between public violence and drinking on licensed premises is documented (Stockwell 2001).
-Hence, when such risky consumption occurs within a highly regulatable system of servers, it makes them a logical focus for prevention efforts.
+Hence, when such risky consumption occurs in server settings, it makes them a logical focus for prevention efforts.